Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 Understand the JSON file

 The JSON file contains all the information BV Pixel captures about your transaction events.
-The following table describes fields in the JSON file:

 JSON field Description